Created on 06-26-201704:43 PM - edited on 04-19-202203:38 AM by subratadas

-The NiFi S2S protocol is used by NiFi's Remote Process Group (RPG) components to distribute FlowFiles from one Nifi instance to another.
-When the target NiFi is a a Nifi cluster, load-balancing of the FlowFie delivery is done across all nodes in the target NiFi Cluster.
+The NiFi S2S protocol is used by NiFi's Remote Process Group (RPG) components to distribute FlowFiles from one NiFi instance to another.
+When the target NiFi is a NiFi cluster, load-balancing of the FlowFie delivery is done across all nodes in the target NiFi cluster.

-The RPG regularly communicates with target NiFi cluster to get load status information about each node in the cluster.
-This information includes the number of currently connected nodes in the target cluster, each nodes hostname and port information, and number of total queued FlowFiles on each target NiFi node.
+The RPG regularly communicates with the target NiFi cluster to get load status information about each node in the cluster.
+This information includes the number of currently connected nodes in the target cluster, each node's hostname, port information, and the number of total queued FlowFiles on each target NiFi node.

-Once distribution pattern is determined, the RPG connects to first node and starts transferring data from incoming queue to that node for 500 milliseconds or until queue is empty.
-Next run of RPG will start sending to next node in pattern and so on.
+Once the distribution pattern is determined, the RPG connects to the first node and starts transferring data from the incoming queue to that node for 500 milliseconds or until the queue is empty.
+The next run of RPG will start sending to the next node in pattern and so on.

 As you can see by this default distribution model, the data may not always be distributed as desired.
 The reason this transfer was implemented this way was for performance reasons.
-However, when working with very small FlowFiles or when a better network connection exist between one target node then another, the load-balancing will be less then ideal.
+However, when working with very small FlowFiles, where FlowFiles come in a wide range of sizes from small to large, when a better network connection exists between one target node than another, or data comes in bursts instead of continuous flow, the load-balancing will be less than ideal.

-With the introduction of HDF 3.0 (Apache NiFi 1.2.0). additional configuration options where added to the RPG to control the number of FlowFiles (count), amount of data (size), and/or length of transaction time (duration) per RPG port connection.
-This gives users the ability to fine tune their RPG connection to achieve better load-balancing results when dealing with lighter volume dataflows, network performance differences between nodes, etc...
+With the introduction of HDF 3.0 (Apache NiFi 1.2.0). additional configuration options were added to the RPG to control the number of FlowFiles (count), amount of data (size), and/or length of transaction time (duration) per RPG port connection.
+This gives users the ability to fine-tune their RPG connection to achieve better load-balancing results when dealing with lighter volume dataflows, network performance differences between nodes, etc.

 These new configuration options can be set as follows:

-Each input and output port configurations will need to be set individually.
+Each input and output port configuration will need to be set individually.

-Of course setting Count to a value of 1 sounds like a good way to achieve really good load-balancing, but it will cost you in performance since only one FlowFile will be sent in each transaction.
-So there will be extra overhead introduced do to the volume of new connections being opened and closed.
+Of course, setting count to a value of 1 sounds like a good way to achieve really good load-balancing, but it will cost you in performance since only one FlowFile will be sent in each transaction.
+So, there will be extra overhead introduced due to the volume of new connections being opened and closed.
 So you may find yourself playing around with these settings to achieve your desired load-balancing to performance ratio.

-How do I get better load-balancing in older version of NiFi?
+How do I get better load-balancing in an older version of NiFi?